Azure/AzureDataLake/docs/PowerShell/UserManual.md

 #### File system permissions

-* **Read** permissions of a specific file or folder
+* **Read** permissions of the root directory

-        # NOTE: During Data Lake preview, file and folder permissions are permanently set to 777.
+    > NOTE: During Data Lake preview, file and folder permissions are permanently set to 777.

-        $filePath = "/"
-        Get-AzureDataLakeItemPermissions -AccountName $dataLakeAccountName -Path $filePath
+        Get-AzureDataLakeItemPermissions -AccountName $dataLakeAccountName -Path /

-* **Set** permissions of a specific file or folder
+* **Set** permissions of the root directory

-        # NOTE: During Data Lake preview, file and folder permissions are permanently set to 777.
+    > NOTE: During Data Lake preview, file and folder permissions are permanently set to 777.

         #There are three classes of permissions for a given item:
         #   User owner, Group owner, Other